 Huntington’s disease is a genetic condition that results in dementia due to a premature breakdown of the brain’s nerve cells.
 Two forms exist:

-- Juvenile: This form is more rare.
+- Juvenile: This form is rarer.
 Symptoms occur during childhood or adolescence.

 - Adult-onset: Symptoms often appear from ages 30 to 50.